2.1.A When the Culture Betrays the Mission: Moral injury in values-driven workplaces

 Biography

-Miriam Fisher is a leader in strategic communications and stakeholder engagement, with more than 20 years of experience leading strategic initiatives across Australia, South Asia and the Indian Ocean Region.
+Miriam Fisher is a leader in strategic communications and stakeholder engagement, with more than 20 years of experience driving initiatives across Australia, South Asia, Europe and the Indian Ocean Region.
 She holds a Master of International Relations from Griffith University and a Bachelor of Arts from The University of Western Australia.
-A former journalist, Miriam has worked to advance education, health, gender and human rights, authored a book for the Australian Embassy Kathmandu, campaigned for women journalists' rights, consulted for UN agencies and I/NGOs, and taught English to children in tsunami-affected communities.
-She previously led communications at the Australian Centre for Student Equity and Success and the UWA Public Policy Institute, and now drives strategic communications at the Office of Medical Research and Innovation, amplifying brilliant minds and ideas shaping the future of health and medicine.
-She is speaking at ANZMIC 2026 in an independent capacity.
+A former journalist, Miriam has worked to advance education, health, gender equity and human rights.
+Her career has included authoring a book commemorating Australia–Nepal diplomatic relations, advocating for the rights of women journalists, consulting for UN agencies and international NGOs, and teaching English in tsunami affected communities.
+She has held senior communications roles supporting national work in research and public policy, and now leads strategic communications within the health and medical research and sector, helping to amplify ideas and innovations that improve lives.
+Miriam is speaking at ANZMIC 2026 in an independent capacity.